celestelayne/fantastic-octo-guide/02-threejs/README.md

 // create the scene
 const scene = new THREE.Scene();
 ```
-Next, query the scene container element in the `index.html` file and set the width and height to that of the browser window.
+Next, query the scene container element in the `index.html` file and set the width and height to that of the scene container.
+These variables will be used later to set the aspect ratio on the camera.
 ```js
 // get a reference to the container that will hold the scene const container = document.querySelector('#scene-container');